Find out how much your property is worth in 30 seconds

 Median house price

 Kooyong’s 6.3% fall follows the inner-east pattern.
-Buyers trying to step up from Malvern or Glen Iris are finding their borrowing capacity has shrunk, which thins the competition.
+Buyers stepping up from Malvern or Glen Iris are finding their borrowing capacity has shrunk, which thins the competition.

 4